Hagestedgaard: 1740–1769: The Seidelin family

 Hans Seidelin purchased Hagestedgård in 1730.
 A favourite of the new king Christian VI, he had just been appointed to Post Master-General of the Royal Danish Mail, Director of the Royal Vajsen House and judge at the Hofretten.
 The purchase of Hagestedgård emphasized his new position in society and he was ennobled the following year.

+The document which confirms the establishment of the stamhus, dated 12 October 1753.

 Seidelin's son, Hans Hansen Seidelin, who inherited Hagestedgård in 1740, had no male heirs.
 After his death, Hagestedgård was therefore endowed to his nephew, Hans Diderik Brinck-Seideliny.
 In 1752, Brinck-Seidelin founded Stamhuset Hagested (a family trust) from the estates of Hagestedgaard, Holbæk Ladegård and Eriksholm.
 Hagestedgaards was, however, with royal approbation, already sold in 1769.

 1769–present: The Castenschiold family

 The new owner was Carl Adolph von Castenschiold.
 His son, Christian Ludvig Castenschiold sold Hagestedgaard to his cousin Casper Holten Grevencop-Castenschiold in 1825, due to economic difficulties.

 His son of the same name (1809-1882), who inherited the estate in 1854, sold the tenant farms to the tenants on favourable conditions.
 He had one son and three daughters.
 One of the daughters, Severine Jacobine Grevencop-Castenschiold, married the prominent archaeologist Jens Jacob Asmussen Worsaae.
 The couple did not own the estate but lived there for extended periods of time.
 Worsaae died there in 1885.